VikVelev/Icarus/README.md

-# Currently hosted at: nowhere, currently working on it
+# Currently hosted at: cid-platform.myddns.me

 # How to run on your machine
 It is wrapped in a docker container.
 Requires a build first.
 If you haven't built it before it will start automatically with 'up' but if you have and you just updated you should rebuild.